asobti/kube-monkey/docs/index.md

     ready, not when the cluster operator flips a switch.

 [Office hours only](how-it-works.md)
-:   Terminations are scheduled inside a window you choose, on weekdays.
-Pods die while the
+:   Terminations are scheduled inside a window you choose, on the days you choose.
+Pods die
-    people who own them are at their desks.
+    while the people who own them are at their desks.

 [Dry run until you say otherwise](configuration.md)
 :   Out of the box kube-monkey only logs what it would have killed.
 You see the blast radius